mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 21 June 2025

-- The average temperature today is 23.85˚C,
+- The average temperature today is 21.42˚C,
-- With highs of 23.85˚C and lows of 23.85˚C,
+- With highs of 21.42˚C and lows of 21.42˚C,
-- It may feel like 23.99˚C with overcast clouds
+- It may feel like 21.5˚C with broken clouds
-- The wind speed is 4.02m/s and visibility is 10000m
+- The wind speed is 3.55m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 65%
+- The pressure is 1013hPa and humidity is 72%
 - The sun will rise at 03:48 and set at 20:31

 <!-- weather_marker ends -->